sampsyo/cs6120/content/blog/2019-10-23-loop-unrolling-with-bril.md

 The dynamic profiling based unrolling pass consists of two parts mainly: loop status analysis, program structure re-construction.
 In the loop status analysis part, we created a variable table to track the defition and usage for each varible.
 The table is used as a look-up table for loop analysis and basic block replication in later stages.
 The variable table can be extended to record the data dependency between different varibles, and this information can be used to realize loop normalization, copy propagation and such.
 With the update information for each variables, we then iterate all the back edges in the control flow graph and unroll the loops accordingly.
 Note that the back edges are stored in a dictionary and need to be processed in order to make sure the loops can be unrolled correctly (e.g. for nested loops, the inner most loop needs to be unrolled first).
 In the last step, we replicate the loop body and remove the condition branch instructions as well as the back edges to construct the new unrolled program.

 ### Experiment Results

 We use the hand-written test programs to verify the correctness of our loop unrolling passes and measure performance improvements.
 The functioanl correctness of the unrolled code can be verified with bril intepreter.
-To evaluate the performance between original and unrolled programs, we converted the bril code from json representation to C using the [Bril C back end](https://github.com/Checkmate50/bril) from Dietrich Geisler.
+To evaluate the performance between original and unrolled programs, we converted the bril code from json representation to C using the Bril C back end.
 We use GCC to compile the C program without any optimization (``-O0``), run it for 10000 times with bash loop to measure the total time consumption.
 Experiments are performed on a server with an 2.20GHz Intel Xeon processor and 128GB memory.
 All programs are single-thread.

 #### Static Analysis Evaluation
 The pass can successfully unroll the loops in our test programs.
 For the "double loop" test case, the pass correctly identifies the inner loop and unrolls it.
 Execution time of the original and unrolled versions are as follows: